AiviaCommunity/3D-RCAN/README.md

 - NVIDIA GTX 1060 6GB
 - CUDA 10.0 and cuDNN 7.6.5

+## Sample dataset

+[Sample ER dataset and demo model](https://www.dropbox.com/sh/hieldept1x476dw/AAC0pY3FrwdZBctvFF0Fx0L3a?dl=0): This link contains a dataset, a demo model trained on that dataset, and one expected output (32-bit)

 ## Dependencies Installation

 3D-RCAN itself does not require installation and the dependencies installation only takes few seconds on a typical PC.